Ruff Sqwad: Members

 Ruff Sqwad currently has three members: Prince Rapid, Fuda Guy and Roachee.

 Tinchy Stryder

 Tinchy Stryder (Real name: Kwasi Danquah III, born 14 September 1986), has been a member of the Ruff Sqwad since 2001.
 He is the best known member of the group having had much mainstream success with his solo material.
 Stryder has been prominent in the grime scene since the early 2000s and was a member of Roll Deep crew for a short period of time early in his career.
 His solo discography includes three albums and two UK number 1 singles.

 Roachee

-Roachee has replaced Slix, seen in the "Thats How We Are" music video.
+Former Roll Deep member Roachee replaced Slix and appeared in the music video for 'That's How We Are' by Ruff Sqwad.

 Dirty Danger

 Dirty Danger (David Nkrumah, born 1984 and formerly known as Dirty Dangerous) is a grime MC and producer and founding member of Ruff Sqwad.
 Dirty Danger is one of the more active producers in the crew and his best known track is Misty Cold.
 He produced various tracks for Tinchy Stryder's debut album "Star in the Hood", as well as Ruff Sqwad's two Guns and Roses Mixtapes.
 He has been involved with the Ruff Sqwad movement from the outset and is a well-known artist within the grime scene.
 He has released two solo mixtapes I Ain't Rich Yet and Danger Season.